victoryang/socket-demo/doc/Architecture/Distributed/02-kubernetes/crd.md

 ## Custom Resources

 *Custom resources* are extensions of the Kubernetes API.
 This page discusses when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
-It describes thw two methods for adding custom resources and how to choose between them.
+It describes the two methods for adding custom resources and how to choose between them.

 ### Custom resources